jpmessaging/GetToken/Readme.md

-This is a sample program to get an access token via Windows's Web Account Manager (WAM) service.
+This is a sample program to get an access token via Windows' Web Account Manager (WAM) service.

-The main purpose of this program is to detect & isolate issues at WAM level instead of other programs such as Microsoft Office clients.
+The main purpose of this program is to detect & isolate issues at WAM level instead of other programs that depend on WAM such as Microsoft Office clients.

 ## Download
 You can download the latest build from [here](https://github.com/jpmessaging/GetToken/releases/download/v0.3.5/GetToken.zip)